 Move ( Direction Available: North, East, South, West ) A proximity-check to opponents is made to determine options.
 Short-term Memory of locations explored.
 Coordinates of recent moves are stored in the player object in an effort to reduce looping.

 Attack: Each player rolls a 20-sided die trying to meet or exceed the Armor Class value of the opponent.
 Upon a successful hit, the player then rolls a 4-sided die for damage and applies any bonuses.
 The total damage is subtracted from the opponent’s hit points.

-Check Inventory and Use Item: Randomly determined for simulation purposes.
+Check Inventory and Use Item.

 Potential for Expansion using I2C

 Add additional microcontroller or Raspberry Pi for Neural Network.

 Add better controls, such as push-buttons, and even sensors.

 More About Electronics:

 - Why DIY when you could buy?